-Gieseking manifold is the smallest non-orientable cusped $3$-manifold, which is the manifold $N_{1_1}$ in Callahan-Hildebrand-Weeks census\,\cite{CHW99}.
-Therefore, it has an ideal triangulation with a single tetrahedron, and a Euler characteristic calculation shows that there is only one edge.
-According to SnapPy\,\cite{Sna} and Regina\,\cite{Reg}, the Gieseking manifold has volume By Definition \ref{TV}, for $r\geqslant 3,$ we have
+The manifold $N_{1_1}$ in the Callahan-Hildebrand-Weeks census \cite{CHW99}, also known as the Gieseking manifold, is the smallest non-orientable cusped $3$-manifold.
+It has an ideal triangulation with a single tetrahedron which, by an Euler characteristic calculation, has only one edge.
+According to SnapPy \cite{Sna} and Regina \cite{Reg}, the Gieseking manifold has volume